CrowdStrike/Falcon-Toolkit/README.md

 #### Specifying a File Containing Device IDs: The `-df` Option

 Sometimes it is not practical to provide a list of Device IDs at the command line, often because the length of the string containing all the IDs would exceed the maximum command length allowable within your shell.
-To get around this, Falcon Toolkit provides another parameter (`----device-id-file` / `-df`), which allows you to provide a path to a file containing a list of AIDs, one per line.
+To get around this, Falcon Toolkit provides another parameter (`--device-id-file` / `-df`), which allows you to provide a path to a file containing a list of AIDs, one per line.
 For example, let's say you wanted to connect to two devices with the AIDs `abcdef12345` and `ghijkl67890`, you may have a file named `device_ids.txt` with the following contents:

 ```
 abcdef12345